An Interview With Tialila Kikon

 What advice would you like to give the poets trying to make their mark?

-Stop waiting for perfection.
-Just be yourself and allow your spirit to soar on the wings of poetry.
-That is all I can say.
+So stop waiting for perfection.
+Believe in yourself and allow your spirits to soar on the wings of poesy.